Tyabji family: Governance and diplomacy

 Shareefa Hamid Ali was the President of All India Women's Conference and a founding member of the United Nations Commission on the Status of Women in 1947.
 Ali could speak Urdu, Gujarati, Persian, Marathi, English and French.
 She represented India at the Istanbul Congress of the International Alliance of Women and partook in the Congress of the Women's International League for Peace and Freedom in Czechoslovakia.
 Ali was also a member of the National Planning Commission of the Indian National Congress and the Hindustan Textbook Committee.
 Ali's work at the United Nations influenced the United Nations Universal Declaration of Human Rights, the Convention on Consent to Marriage, the Minimum Age for Marriage, and the Registration of Marriages.

-Sir Alma Camruddin Latifi, CIE, OBE, Kaisar-i-Hind Medal (1937), was a member of Punjab’s Legislative Council and Secretary of the Consulting Committee at the Third Round Table Conference in London in 1932.
-Latifi was of Gray’s Inn, Barrister-at-Law and Senior Whewell Professor of International Law, Cambridge, 1902.
-Latifi graduated with a degree from St. John’s College, Cambridge, a donation of a Bodhisattva head belonging to Latifi can be found in the British Museum in London.
+Dr Alma Camruddin Latifi, CIE, OBE, Kaisar-i-Hind Medal (1937), was a member of Punjab's Legislative Council and Secretary of the Consulting Committee at the Third round Table Conference in London in 1932.
+Latifi was of Gray's Inn, Barrister-at-Law and Senior Whewell Professor of International Law, Cambridge, 1902.
+Latifi graduated with a degree from St. John's College, Cambridge, a donation of a Bodhisattva head belonging to Latifi can be found in the British Museum in London.
 Latifi published several papers that can be found in the American Political Science Review and the Political Science Quarterly.
 Latifi was also a member of the exclusive Athenæum Club in London, a club that boasts 51 Nobel Laureates as members.

 Saif Faiz Badruddin Tyabji was a Congress Member of Parliament in 1957 from Jalna Lok Sabha Constituency in Maharashtra.
 Tyabji received his degrees from the University of Bombay and the University of Cambridge.
 Tyabji opposed the purdah system and urged educated Muslims to take part in Indian politics and policymaking.